Chamoouske/MyObsidianVault/Home.md

 						app,
 						el: this.container,
 						args: {
 							name: t.status == "To Do" ?
-"In Progress" : " Complete ",
+"In Progress" : " Complete "
-							color: t.until ? color : "green"
 						},
 						clickOverride: {
 							click: update,